alessiodevoto/NeMo-Skills/docs/tutorials/posts/omr-inference.md

 5.  **Running Inference**: Finally, we'll send math problems to our custom inference engine and observe its problem-solving abilities.

 ## TODOs
-- change the Nemo-Skills installation (rn points to my fork)
 - should we make the redrafter optional (not everyone might feel like training it)
 - decide where to place the scripts for inference (stream generate)
 - decide whether to keep the dataset creation script here or move it somewhere else